This article was last updated by on

 • Inspect all the plants thoroughly before clustering plants.

-• According to research by Michigan State University, fungicides like Medallion (fludioxonil), Daconil (chlorothalonil), and Terraguard (triflumizole) can be used.
+• You may use the fungicides like Medallion (fludioxonil), Daconil (chlorothalonil), and Terraguard (triflumizole) can be used.

-• Use fungicides rich in copper, Benomyl, and Mancozeb to treat fungal infections.
+• Or, use fungicides rich in copper, Benomyl, and Mancozeb to treat fungal infections.

 Propagation Methods

-Generally, Peperomia quadrangularis can be propagated by leaf cuttings and stem nodes.
+Generally, Peperomia quadrangularis propagation is either by leaf cuttings or stem cuttings.

 1. Propagation via Leaf Cuttings